pam-param-pam/I-Drive/README.md

 1. Starts PostgreSQL, Redis, Prometheus, and Grafana using `local-testing.docker-compose.yml`.
 2. Waits until the infrastructure is ready.
-3. Applies pending Django migrations.
-4. Creates the Django administrator if it does not exist.
-5. Starts Django and Vite with hot reload.
+3. Starts Django and Vite with hot reload.

 Celery is optional.
 After **Local development** is running, start the separate **Local Celery** configuration to run the general worker, websocket worker, deletion worker, and Celery Beat.

-Stopping a run configuration stops the processes managed by that configuration.
-Docker volumes are not deleted, so PostgreSQL, Redis, Prometheus, and Grafana data persists between runs.
+Stopping a run configuration does not stop containers!

 ## Local addresses